GeoWebCache/geowebcache/documentation/en/user/source/introduction/community.rst

 Issue tracking
 --------------

-The GeoWebCache issue tracker is integrated with GitHub repository, and is available at `<https://github.com/GeoWebCache/geowebcache/issues>`_.
+The GeoWebCache issue tracker is integrated with GitHub repository and is available at `<https://github.com/GeoWebCache/geowebcache/issues>`_.

 .. _license: